Boulder, Colorado: In popular culture

 Woody Allen's film Sleeper (1973) was filmed on location in Boulder.
 Some houses and the Mesa Laboratory of the National Center for Atmospheric Research, designed by I. M. Pei, were used in the film.

 Boulder was a setting for Stephen King's book The Stand (1978), as the gathering point for some of the survivors of the superflu.
 King lived in Boulder for a little less than a year, beginning in the autumn of 1974, and wrote The Shining (1977) during this period.

 The television sitcom Mork & Mindy (1978–1982) was set in Boulder, with 1619 Pine St. serving as the exterior shot of Mindy's home.
 The New York Deli, a now closed restaurant in the Pearl Street Mall, was also featured prominently in the series.

 In the American version of the television sitcom The Office, the character Michael Scott leaves the show in season 7 and moves with his fiancée to Boulder.

 "Boulder to Birmingham" is a song written by Emmylou Harris and Bill Danoff which first appeared on Harris's 1975 album Pieces of the Sky.
 It has served as something of a signature tune for the artist and recounts her feelings of grief in the years following the death of country rock star and mentor Gram Parsons.

 The Comedy Central television show Broad City ends with the protagonist, Abby, moving to Boulder for an art fellowship.

+Significant parts of the 2006 movie Catch and Release were filmed in Boulder, and includes many well-known Boulder institutions such as Celestial Seasonings, the Boulder Farmer's Market, and Pearl Street Mall.